pocl/pocl/doc/sphinx/source/env_variables.rst

  The old way (setting POCL_DEBUG to 1) has been updated to support categories.
  Using this limits the amount of debug messages produced.
-Current options are: general,memory,llvm,events,cache,locking,refcounts,timing,hsa,tce,all.
+Current options are: error,warning,general,memory,llvm,events,cache,locking,refcounts,timing,hsa,tce,all.
- Note: setting POCL_DEBUG to 1 still works.
+ Note: setting POCL_DEBUG to 1 still works and equals error+warning+general.

 - **POCL_DEBUG_LLVM_PASSES**